 This is what their website has to say about it:

-Most of our hotels are unable to offer a luggage service.
-However, our hotel teams may be able to recommend a local service provider.
-Why not make your stay with us more flexible with our early check in and late check out services?
-This will then allow you to check in from 12pm (normally 3pm), or check out late until 2pm (normally 12pm) for just £10 per service.
-With this flexibility, you can go off and explore quick after arriving, or take more time to relax in the comfort of your room or over breakfast before you leave.
-You can add this service to your booking online or you can call your chosen hotel directly.
+Unfortunately, our hotels are unable to offer a left luggage service.
+Our hotel teams may be able to recommend a local service provider.
+Why not make your stay more flexible with our early check in and late check out services.
+Check in early from 12pm (normally 3pm), or check out late until 2pm (normally 12pm).

 If you picture yourself curled up with a book in a comfortable hotel lobby, forget it.
 The public area in the Travelodge Inverness City Centre is functional and is not designed for lingering.

 This cafe/bar area serves breakfast and dinner as well as light snacks and drinks.

 My room was quiet, at the end of the corridor on the top floor.
 No stomping feet overhead.